 If there has previously been a child custody or paternity case filed, you will likely need to file a petition for relocation.
 After a parenting plan has been issued in Florida, steps must be taken before relocating with the child.
 Under Florida child custody law, relocation is any move more than 50 miles away from the current residence.
 If the parents are not in agreement, the court will need to intervene to decide the relocation.
 In cases such as these, it is crucial to have a child custody attorney at your side.

 If a parenting plan or paternity order was never issued, you might not be required to file for relocation.
 However, in many cases, it is still recommended to file for relocation, even if it is technically not required.
 Otherwise, you run the risk of the other parent filing a custody case in Florida soon after the move.
 Judges may not view the relocation favorably and can require the child to be returned to the other parent.
 This is especially a concern when a parent moves without first obtaining the other parent’s approval.

 Relocation Without Court Approval

 In relocation cases, it is essential not to resort to self-help.
 Self-help refers to taking the law into your own hands, regardless of court approval.
-Moving outside of the fifty-mile radius without first obtaining court approval can be a violation of the parenting plan.
+Moving outside the fifty-mile radius without first obtaining court approval can be a violation of the parenting plan.
 A violation such as this can result in changes to your rights and responsibilities as a parent.
 Family law is inter-connected: a parenting plan affects time-sharing, time-sharing affects child support payments, and so on.

 It is also very likely a move of this nature would affect your ex’s visitation rights.
 If so, this could put you in further violation of the parenting plan.
 If you are found to be in contempt, the judge can impose sanctions.
-These sanctions can include but are not limited to:
+These sanctions can include, but are not limited to:

 - Being ordered to pay the other parent’s legal fees